IT Disputes in Belarus

 Structure your business in Belarus with legal support — division, acquisition, and reorganization without risks!

-Types of Possible IT Disputes
+Types of IT Disputes

 Documents Required for IT Dispute Resolution

-Relevant contracts
+Relevant Contracts

-Infringement evidence
+Infringement Evidence

 Supporting materials

-How IT Lawyers Help Resolve Disputes
+How IT Lawyers Assist in Disputes

 Debt collection